 - Planning Commission review and acceptance of the public engagement approach on July 10, 2018

 - Researched and calculated reduction potential of various GHG reduction measures

 - Public Workshop on July 30, 2018

-- Other community outreach (summer)
+- Complete other community outreach (extended)

-- Develop draft CAP
+- Develop draft CAP for public review

 - Identify CEQA significance thresholds for GHG emissions

 - Finalize CAP with public input and public hearings